 Out of every 4 recreation facilities in both City and District 3 are in the District and although the population of the City is more than half of the District, the City is not contributing a single penny to the capital maintenance of the facilities in the District.
 The result is that despite a \$6 million annual subsidy to the Recreation Commission, facilities are deteriorating at a rapid rate.
+Proposals on my part to reorganise the Rec Commission based on the Parkgate model which is far more efficient and carries with it a measure of neighbourhood control were repeatedly dismissed by Council.

 It is little wonder that any suggestion to amalgamate the two municipalities is met with scorn by the City.
 Needless to say none of these points are mentioned in the report.
 Neither does it mention that the Mayor, while professing to protect the environment and green space, does so only as long as it does not interfere with development or the creation of monster houses and even public foreshore land.
+Her voting record tells the real story.